Course Evaluation Procedure

 For those courses not on the pre-approved course list (available in the Member's section of the MTAS website at www.saskmassagetherapy.com), the MTAS Continuing Education Committee strongly recommends obtaining approval for courses prior to attendance.
 The Committee may decline to accredit courses based on insufficient instructor credentials relative to the course being taught, or inadequate or inappropriate course content.
 The Committee does not discourage members for taking such courses, but is not obliged to acknowledge credits for them.
-Please note that if a course has been approved in one of the legislated provinces, MTAS will automatically grant approval for credits; however we will still require the course provider to submit all of the required materials for our files.
+Please note that if a course has been approved by the College in BC or Ontario, MTAS will automatically grant approval for credits; however we will still require the course provider to submit all of the required materials for our files.

-All courses approved by the Continuing Education Committee are based on specific criteria as related to the definitions of primary and secondary credits.
+All courses approved by the Continuing Education Committee are based on specific criteria as related to the definition of primary credits.

 The following information is required in order for the Committee to complete a course approval:

 3. Proposed course content: